-“A third dose is not the same as a booster dose,” explained Dr. Rouhbakhsh.
+“An additional dose is not the same as a booster dose,” explained Dr. Rouhbakhsh.
 “There had been a group of individuals who had already been recommended to get a third dose.
 And it's those people with immunocompromised states or those less likely to mount an adequate immune response.”

 “We know the older you are, the less robust your immune response is, and you have to have more of the vaccine,” he said.
 “This is what we do with the flu shot, where people above the age of 65 get four times the potency that people under the age of 65 get.”

-“It’s pretty much going on an attestation.
+For patients with compromised immune systems who are to receive an extra primary series dose of Moderna or Pfizer, “it’s pretty much going on an attestation.
 In other words, an honor system—you must attest that you need the booster dose,” he added.
 That means “you’re one of the people who fits these categories and you’ve had the second dose six months prior” for Moderna and Pfizer.
 For Johnson & Johnson, it is two months after their initial shot in the one-dose series.